ColbyDL/ColbyDL/README.md

   - Collaborated with a team of students to utilize Python, Serenity Framework, and the Discord API to create a publicly available bot that provides various weather data such as overview, temperatures, and cloud coverage for most cities and towns across the globe
-  - Utilized AI to provide a new random historical weather fact as a response based on a city or town inputted by the user
   - Tested connections from local machine to Discord and hosting site to Discord throughout the project documenting results to ensure the optimal solution was used